somonesummers/AttenuationSignatureShearMargins/README.txt

 cbrewer will greatly improve plotting
 	https://www.mathworks.com/matlabcentral/fileexchange/58350-cbrewer2

-ALBMAP and Shen Geothermal data, as well as CReSIS data will auto-download for you upon first run using bash curl commands.
+ALBMAP, Shen Geothermal data, and CReSIS data will auto-download for you upon first run using bash curl commands.

 Input
-This code can be in series using "thermalPocketRunner.m"
+This code can be in run series using "thermalPocketRunner.m"

 Output
 Running "thermalPocketRunner.m" as configured now will produce figures like figure 2 in the manuscript for each of the 4 radar lines discussed in the manuscript, returning full model results for each radar line.